pidneuralode/pidnode/README.md

 # Nesterov Neural Ordinary Differential Equations

-This is the official implementation of Nesterov Neural Ordinary Differential Equations.
+This is the official implementation of PID Neural Ordinary Differential Equations.

 ## Main requirements
 The code base in in Python.
 The following packages are required: